AbdallaAlhag/file-upload-platform/README.md

     -> delete from recently deleted after 30 days!
     -> restore files from recently deleted
     -> right click should active file.active
+    -> Add sort asc, desc and sort by option (name, modified, types, size) -> Add file size label
+    -> drag and drop files would be cool but idk
 # Bug:
+    -> filter resets after results
-    -> box view resets every time we reload :/
+    -> people filter doesn't work correctly with shared with me -> box view resets every time we reload :/
     -> right click is working but placement is weird -> attempted but kinda broke it so left it alone